Table of Contents

 4. Not For All

-If you are pregnant, prone to allergic reactions, or already taking any kind of prescription medicines like blood thinners, or others for treating infections or skin diseases, this product is a total no-no for you.
+Suppose you are pregnant, prone to allergic reactions, or already taking any prescription medicines like blood thinners or others for treating infections or skin diseases.
+In that case, this product is a total no-no for you.

 Summary: